freyreeste/datasciencecoursera/codebook.md

 ##Information about the experimental study design used
 description of how collected the data

-1. Merging the training and the test sets to create one data set.
+1. Merging the training and the test sets to create one data set *Reading files
-  *Reading files
         +Reading training tables
         +Reading testing tables